vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0028/README.md

 ### I use vCenter Server HA.
 Do I need to update the witness node and secondary vCenter Server?

 If the VMSA lists vCenter Server as affected then additional HA nodes, which are based on vCenter Server, will need to be updated, either directly or through additional steps.
 In this case the workaround Knowledge Base article indicates that vCenter Server HA will need to be removed before the workaround steps are applied.
-The Knowledge Base articles are the source of truth for workarounds, please follow the instructions closely.
+The Knowledge Base articles are the source of truth for workarounds; please follow the instructions closely.

 ### If I patch VMware vCenter Server will that affect running workloads in my cluster?